curv3d/curv/docs/language/Lists.rst

     [1] or [1,] or (1,)
     [1,2] or (1,2)

-  An element generator is a kind of `statement`_ that adds zero or more elements to the list being constructed.
+  A value generator is a kind of `statement`_ that adds zero or more elements to the list being constructed.
-  The simplest element generator is just an expression, which adds one element to the list.
+  The simplest value generator is just an expression, which adds one element to the list.

   The spread operator (``...list_expression``) interpolates all of the elements